 However, if you are wondering what could have been the reasons for the problem attacking you, then I will tell you.
-Dry air inside your home is the responsible factor and dry is a product of winter.
+Dry air inside your home is the responsible factor and dry air is a product of winter.

-Scientific studies confirms that the temperature outside drop drastically during winter and invariably makes the inside to be cold.
+Scientific studies confirms that the temperature outside drop drastically during winter and invariably makes the temperature inside the house to be cold.
 For this reason people are forced to turn on heater to warm up their home to get a warmer air.
-Although, this is good but also double up air dryness that result into health problems such as itchy dry eyes, sore throat, and dry skin.
+Although, this is good but also double up air dryness that result into more health problems such as itchy dry eyes, sore throat, and dry skin.
 It also heightens allergies and asthma reaction.

 Often time, people are advised to buy a humidifier during this period.
 But the question is a humidifier the only right and best solution to fight dry air in the home or is there any other ways that seems to be more efficient and economical?
 Lets us find out today, so that we stop living on the myriad of humidifier solution only.

 1. Heat a Glass of Water on a Heater

 This is one of the most simple, easy and very effective way to humidify your home air but you will need a heater to do this.
 However, if you have a heater already, simply get a glass cup and fill it with water then place it on your heater.
 Leave it to boil which will further evaporate into the air as vapor.
 Don’t be scared, your glass will not break because they are usually resistant to heat.
 But ensure your heater is not too over heated.

 I like this method because you can also add a drop of essential oil to the water to release added aroma to your air.

 So the advise, try one bottle at a time and if there is significant different then continue the process.